CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 7. Go back to the Studio
     1. The workflow appears in Rick's inbox.
     2. Rick can only choose to reject the previous changes and accept the cancellation.
-    3. Reject the changes to rollback
+    3. Choose "Abort and Rollback Changes"
 9. Open the “Finished” area
     1. The workflow should appear here
     2. The “Status” variable should display “Cancelled”